Geisha: 18th-century emergence of the geisha

 Following their inception by the shogunate in the 17th century, the pleasure quarters quickly became popular entertainment centres that developed their own additional forms of entertainment outside of sex.
 The highly accomplished courtesans of these districts entertained their clients by dancing, singing, and playing music.
 Some were renowned poets and calligraphers as well; the development of the cultural arts of the pleasure quarters led to the rise in oiran being considered to be the celebrities of their day.

 Around the turn of the 18th-century, the first geisha, or forerunners of geisha, performing for guests of the pleasure quarters began to appear; these entertainers, who provided song and dance, developed from a number of sources.
 Some geisha, who were something of travelling entertainers going from party to party, were men, who would entertain the customers of courtesans through song and dance.
 At the same time, the forerunners of female geisha, the teenage "dancing girls" (odoriko), developed trained and hired as chaste dancers-for-hire within these teahouses.
 Further still, some courtesans, whose contracts within the pleasure quarters had ended, chose to stay on to provide musical entertainment to guests, making use of the skills they had formerly developed as part of their job.

 In the 1680s, odoriko had become popular entertainers and were often paid to perform in the private homes of upper-class samurai.
 These dancing girls, who were too young to be called geisha but too old (over twenty) to be called odoriko, began to be called geiko.
 By the early 18th-century, lots of these odoriko had also begun offering sexual services as well as chaste performances.
 Performers who were no longer teenagers (and could no longer style themselves odoriko).
 At that time, the word "geiko" became synonymous with illegal prostitute.

-The first woman known to have called herself "geisha" was a prostitute from Fukagawa, roughly around 1750, who had become a skilled singer and shamisen player.
+The first woman known to have called herself "geisha" was a dancing girl from Fukagawa, roughly around 1750, who had become a skilled singer and shamisen player.
 The geisha, who took the name of Kikuya, became an immediate success, bringing greater popularity to the idea of female geisha.
 (Note: Appendix II, a timeline of geisha and related history; Gallagher says that "Kiku" from the Fukugawa district founded the profession in 1750, and that by 1753 one hundred odoriko were consigned to Yoshiwara, which licensed (female) geisha in 1761.)Following Kikuya's success as a geisha, many girls began to make names for themselves as talented musicians, dancers or poets, instead of becoming prostitutes.
 In the next two decades, female geisha became well known for their talents as entertainers in their own right; these performers often worked in the same establishments as male geisha.